Pinpoint tests of suspension

 - Inspect tires for excessive wear or damage.

-• Do the tires have excessive wear or damage?
+• Do the tires show excessive wear or damage?

 Yes

 Install new tires.
-Check if the system is working properly.
+Check if the system works properly.

 No